Perlence/porcupy/docs/quickstart.rst

 statement and *goto* label respectively.

 Now, the scenario on it's own is useless unless it's bundled with a map.
-Go to directory where you installed Yozhiks in Quake II and map editor.
+Go to directory where you installed Yozhiks in Quake II and the map editor.
 Start ``red_egiks.exe``, open file ``MAPS/ArenaDM.egm``, change the name of map in *Info* dialog, and save it to ``MAPS/ArenaDM2.egm``.